usertam/curriculum-vitae/main.typ

   "September 2023 – Current",
   "Academic Building, Room 3528"
 )[
   - Keynote Speaker of credit-bearing seminars #link("https://www.youtube.com/watch?v=53TWNe3_z38", mono[Developing with GitHub]) and #link("https://csess.su.hkust.edu.hk/activity/149", mono[The Unix Philosophy]).
   - Co-host of the Departmental Briefing for Direct Entry Students in 2023, and again in 2024.
-- Representative Speaker of CSE Program Orientation Talk in 2023.
 ]

 #item(